aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/comments-and-notes/_index.md

 ## **Comment Formatting**

-It is also possible to format comments' appearance by configuring their height, width and font settings.
+It is also possible to format comments' appearance by configuring their height, width, and font settings.

 ```html
 <!DOCTYPE html>